OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 :::note

 - Custom gas tokens are **not supported yet** on Rollup Orbit chains, only on Orbit AnyTrust chains.
-- Only `ERC-20` tokens with 18 decimals are acceptable as gas tokens on Orbit chains.
+- `ERC-20` tokens need to have 18 decimals to operate as gas tokens on Orbit chains.

 :::

-## Key differences for custom gas token Orbit chain deployment

-### 1. Custom gas token specification
+## 1. Custom gas token specification

 The most significant difference is the `ERC-20` token specification on the parent chain for use as the gas fee token.
 This requires selecting an existing `ERC-20` token or deploying a new one for use specifically for transaction fees on your Orbit chain.

-### 2. Chain configuration
+## 2. Chain configuration

 You can configure your Orbit chain using the  [`prepareChainConfig`](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31) method and assigning it to a `chainConfig` variable.